Nathan-Wall/Spawn/README.md

 poise
 =====

-A small, experimental library which attempts to push prototypal inheritance to its natural conclusions in JavaScript.
-For ECMAScript 5.
+A small, experimental library which attempts to push prototypal inheritance to its natural conclusions in JavaScript (for ECMAScript 5).

 Example
 -------